 Moderated by Joelle Firzli - Co-Founder of TRIBUTE and independent fashion researcher and curator.
 [MA in Fashion Studies 2016]

 The Performative Fashion show

-We recognize that the fashion industry’s response has been hollow.
+In this episode of the Good Chat, we recognize that the fashion industry’s response has been hollow.
 They preach but rarely practice.
 They offer short term solutions instead of long term commitments while continuing to directly profit from black culture and marginalizing black designers, photographers, models, employees, and business leaders.
 On Instagram, (companies from Prada to Reformation) have tried to contribute to the conversation by posting statements opposing racism, and creating funds to support Black organizations.
 The truth is, this will no longer suffice.
 The fashion industry is part of the problem, and still has internal work to do to effectively create systemic change.
 Today, our work goes beyond clothing, it is so much more about the conversations and exchanges we have.
 We can do better.

 - Joy Kingsley-Ibeh - Kingsley Model + Talent Management Founder.

 - Jason Barnes - Drag Queen/Artist/Fashion historian.

 - Brian Lamont - Stylist/Personal Shopper + On-Air Fashion Personality

 - Jacklyn Laryea - Co-founder and creative director at TRIBUTE